nontan-rh/proction/docs/introduction.md

 }
 ```

 Handles for input data can be created with `$s`, and those for output data with `$d`.
-As you can see, you can combine indirect procedures and functions in a very intuitive way.
+Again, you can combine indirect procedures and functions in a very intuitive way.

 ## Providers